ibm-cloud-docs/cis/api-resource.md

 Here's how to view the CIS API specifications:

-1. To view CIS APIs, navigate to the [CIS API Spec](https://developer.ibm.com/api/view/cis-prod:cloud-internet-services:title-Cloud_Internet_Services) page.
+1. To view CIS APIs, navigate to the [CIS API Spec](https://console.bluemix.net/apidocs/2640-cloud-internet-services) page.

-2. From the left navigation menu, select **Documentation** to view available APIs.
+2. From the left navigation menu, choose from the list of available APIs.

 ## Notes